martin-ottens/proto2testbed/docs/testbed-package.md

 - **`startup_init_timeout`**: Timeout in seconds for startup and setup of the Instances (defaults to *30* seconds)
 - **`experiment_timeout`**: Timeout for the experiments in seconds.
 Select *-1* so that the timeout is calculated based on the application with the longest duration (defaults to *-1*)
 - **`file_preservation_timeout`**: Timeout for the file preservation stage (before testbed shutdown, defaults to *30* seconds)
+- **`appstart_timesync_offset`**: The Instance's clock is synchronized to the controller's clock via KVM PTP during initialization.
+The first Applications will be started with a delay after the initialization is completed, to ensure that all clock are synced correctly.
+Use this value to give the Instances more time for clock synchronization (defaults to *1* second)
+- **`allow_gso_gro`**: Since virtio drivers and bridge devices are just buffers (there is no physical transmission), no implicit pacing is introduced.
+This allows various components in the testbed's network to bundle multiple packets to GSO packets, which is often unwanted.
+This behavior is disabled by default, use this option to re-enable GSO packets in the testbed.

 ## Networks
 Array of all networks used to build the virtual topology.
 Each network needs a **`name`**.
 Optionally, physical interfaces of the Testbed Host (**`host_ports`**) can be attached to a network.